kshi36/teleport-backend-challenge/design.md

 * The Job struct will contain information specific to one job, including metadata such as unique job ID, job owner, Linux program name, program arguments, PID, current status, exit code, and buffers for output.
 Job IDs will be generated as UUIDv4 via the `google/uuid` library.
 Job status transitions will be properly protected via synchronization.
 * The Manager struct maintains every job created by the service, with proper synchronization to enable concurrent users to perform job functions.
 It will contain a table mapping unique job IDs to Job structs, and also maintain the job IDs associated with each user ID for authorization.
-* A job lifecycle consists of the following states: Running, Completed, Failed, and Stopped.
+* A job lifecycle consists of the following states: Starting, Running, Failed, Completed, and Stopped.
 All statuses will include extra information when necessary.
-  * Running \- Job currently running.
+  * Starting \- Job is created and job ID assigned.
+Prepare to fork a new process.
-  * Completed \- Job successful, normal exit code and no errors.
+  * Running \- Job currently running with no errors.
-  * Failed \- Job failed.
-Includes varied error reports for abnormal exits, errors starting the job, or when an OS signal terminates the process.
+  * Failed \- Job failed, errors starting the job process.
+  * Completed \- Job complete, with process exit code, outputs, errors saved.
   * Stopped \- Job forcefully stopped by user.

 Start(program, args) → jobID

-* Start a new job with specified program path and program arguments.
+* Begin to start a new job with specified program path and program arguments.
+* Create a unique job ID via UUID, and update status to Starting.
+Return job ID immediately.
-* Spawn the process, update status to Running, and create a goroutine to wait to capture output/errors and exit code.
-* On completion, goroutine will update status to either Completed or Failed.
+* Create a new goroutine to spawn the process (cmd.Start()), update status to Running or Failed based on its return value, and wait to capture output/errors and exit code (cmd.Wait()).
+On process completion, update status to Completed.

 Stop(jobID)